-The Monitoring Officer is responsible for considering complaints that a councillor may have breached the code of conduct for councillors.
+The Council's Monitoring Officer is responsible for considering complaints that a councillor may have breached the code of conduct for councillors.

 The complaint must be made in writing using the online code of conduct form, after reading guidance notes on making a complaint about a councillor’s conduct below.
 However, if a disability prevents a person from making a complaint by using the form, they may contact the Monitoring Officer for assistance (email@example.com).
-The complaint should be as detailed as possible and should be substantiated where possible.

 When a complaint is received, the Monitoring Officer will make a decision in accordance with the code of conduct complaints process, in consultation with the Independent Person, as appropriate.
 If the Monitoring Officer feels that it is inappropriate to take a decision on a complaint, the matter will be delegated to a nominee.